 - hallucinations (for example, hearing, seeing, or perceiving things not actually present),

-- the sense of being controlled by outside forces,
+- the sense of being controlled by outside forces, and

 - disorganized thoughts.

 People with psychosis vary widely in their behavior as they struggle with an illness beyond their control.
 Some may ramble in illogical sentences or react with uncontrolled anger or violence to a perceived threat.
-Characteristics of a psychotic disorder may also include phases in which the affected individuals seem to lack personality, movement, and emotion (also called a flat affect).
+Characteristics of a psychotic illness may also include phases in which the affected individuals seem to lack personality, movement, and emotion (also called a flat affect).
 People with a psychotic disorder may alternate between these extremes.
 Their behavior may or may not be predictable.